 Here’s the bottom line, as you can tell from the formula the most important components that go into the child support calculation are income and custodial time.

 If you think something is missing from the formula, you are right.
 The number of children is addressed in another part of the statute (Family Code § 4055(b)(4)).
 For more than one child, you would multiply child support using the table in the statutes.

 The computer program does the calculation for you.
 But, in a very general way, you can see that the more income you make and less custodial time you have, the more child support you will pay.

 Get Experienced Assistance With The Guiding Principles For Child Support In California

 Both parents must consider supporting their children a primary responsibility.
 Parents must support the financial needs of their children in such a way that their children have the best possible standard of living.
 While the state provides a set of guidelines and a calculator, there may be nuanced exceptions that apply in your circumstances.
-I am an experienced family law attorney who understands how critical it is to have accurate calculations for child support.
+I am an experienced family law attorney and Certified Family Law Specialist who understands how critical it is to have accurate calculations for child support.
 Call my law firm, Song Family Law, APLC, for a consultation at 888-999-0259 or send me an email to discuss your child custody matters.